nandanrao/education-material/predicting-personality/README.md

 They mention that they, as in some past literature, also treat the personality trait prediction as a classification problem, classifying high/low traits and ignoring the middle, but defend the use of correlation as a more natural objective function as personalit is measured on a continuous scale.

+Most importantly, when reporting their pearson correlations they mention that their best score, 0.42, "fell just above the standard 'correlational upper-limit' for behavior to predict personality (0.3 - 0.4)", which they give Pyschological Testing and The Power of Personality as references for this number.

 75000 users.